Jesse-Sharp/Sharp2021/README.md

 This subfolder contains 5 scripts/functions for implementation:
 - AML_base.m - this script can be run directly to solve the AML continuous control problem using the standard FBSM without acceleration
-- AML_Aitken.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML continuous control problem using the FBSM with the parital Aitken method
+- AML_Aitken.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML continuous control problem using the FBSM with the parital Aitken method.
+Example function call: [Control,Fevals]  = AML_Aitken(1e-10,100,5,0.5);
-- AML_Steffensen.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML continuous control problem using the FBSM with the parital Steffensen method
+- AML_Steffensen.m - this function can be called with inputs 'tol', 'MaxFevals' and 'm' as described above, to solve the AML continuous control problem using the FBSM with the parital Steffensen method.
+Example function call: [Control,Fevals]  = AML_Steffensen(1e-10,100,5,0.5);
-- AML_Wegstein.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the AML continuous control problem using the FBSM with Wegstein's method
+- AML_Wegstein.m - this function can be called with inputs 'tol', 'MaxFevals', 'nth', 'bounding', 'lower' and 'upper' as described above, to solve the AML continuous control problem using the FBSM with Wegstein's method.
+Example function call: [Control,Fevals]  = AML_Wegstein(1e-10,100,6,1,-1,1,0.55);
-- AML_Anderson.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'DropTol' as described above, to solve the AML continuous control problem using the FBSM with Anderson Acceleration
+- AML_Anderson.m - this function can be called with inputs 'tol', 'MaxFevals', 'M' and 'DropTol' as described above, to solve the AML continuous control problem using the FBSM with Anderson Acceleration.
+Example function call: [Control,Fevals]  = AML_Anderson(1e-10,100,6,1e10,0.85);

 The above scripts are dependent on the following (all contained within the AML_continuous folder):
 - Control.m - function for the control